Sladamos/DogsDetector/README.md

 As the result of a little number of images per breed, it was also reasonable to use transfered learning technique and advanced model is based on it.
 It is extension of **InceptionV3** model.

+It was created to detect one of all dataset breeds.

 ![advancedAccuracy](images/transfered.png "Advanced model accuracy")

 ```